For pet owners, hamsters are one of the most adorable pets one can have. But hamsters really do sleep a lot.

 Just like human beings or other animals, different hamsters have their own specific sleeping cycle which makes them active during different times of the day.

-So it’s not like all the hamsters in the world would wake up at the same time and begin searching for their food or run around within their cages.
+So it’s not like all the hamsters in the world would wake up at the same time and begin searching for the food that they’ve hidden or run around within their cages.

 Some hamsters might sleep too much during the day and even fall asleep before you during the night.